Holidays

 The advantage of a self-guided walking holiday is that you decide the pace however getting some additional exercise before coming on an active holiday makes a lot of sense.
 You should be comfortable with walking 3 to 4 hours for consecutive days with two 8 hour days on the Kumano Kodo.
 The walks are leisurely in length, however the terrain can be steep in parts and paths rocky with tree roots underfoot and you should be confident on uneven terrain.

 As a reputable tour operator, KE supports the British Foreign, Commonwealth and Development Office's ‘Travel Aware campaign to enable British citizens to prepare for their journeys overseas.
-The 'Travel Aware' website provides a single, authoritative source of advice for all kinds of travellers and we recommend that prior to travel, all KE clients visit the official UK Government website at travelaware.campaign.gov.uk and read the FCDO Travel Advice for their chosen destination.
+The 'Travel Aware' website provides a single, authoritative source of advice for all kinds of travellers and we recommend that before travel, all KE clients visit the official UK Government website at travelaware.campaign.gov.uk and read the FCDO Travel Advice for their chosen destination.
 North Americans can also check out the U.S. Department of State website: www.travel.state.gov for essential travel advice and tips.

 KE treat the safety and security of all clients as the most important aspect of any trip we organise.
 We would not run any trip that we did not consider reasonably safe.
 Should the FCDO advise against travel for any reason, we will contact everyone booked to travel to discuss the situation.
-We receive regular updates direct from the FCDO and are in constant touch with our contacts on the ground.
+We receive regular updates directly from the FCDO and are in constant touch with our contacts on the ground.
 If you have any questions about government travel advice, please call our office.

 KE do not encourage the use of single use plastic items.
 We are ensuring that our agents all over the world are working together to reduce the problem and educate those around them.
 We are leading by example in our KE office by reducing our plastic use.

-• Lonely Planet - Japan
+• Japan - Lonely Planet

-• Geisha, A Life, by Mineko Iwasaki
+• Geisha, A Life - Mineko Iwasaki

 It is an essential condition of joining a holiday with KE Adventure Travel that you have a valid travel insurance policy to cover the cost of medical treatment and to protect the value of your holiday in the event of cancellation.
 When taking out insurance please ensure the policy you choose covers you for the activities and altitude included in your itinerary.